m3o/blog.m3o.com/_posts/2020-12-23-the-backend-for-your-jamstack.md

 Micro.js handles authentication (a popup appears with a login or register options), so even endpoints requiring authentication or authorization can be called.
 Micro.js, combined with a lighweight templating language can be a perfect tool to add dynamic functionality to static pages by running the backend on Micro and calling those services with Micro.js.

-For those interested in a typescript implementation of login, signup and token refreshing, the [relevant web dashboard code](https://github.com/micro/web/blob/main/src/app/user.service.ts) can be useful.
+For those interested in a typescript implementation of login, signup, user read and token refreshing API calls, the [relevant web dashboard code](https://github.com/micro/web/blob/main/src/app/user.service.ts) can be useful.